 It is no secret that with saltwater fish tanks, the larger in size, the better.
 This is due to your stocking options expanding with the larger fish tank sizes, which allows for more fish and a wider variety.

-Owning a 150-gallon aquarium is not for a beginner hobbyist, but you probably already knew that.
+Owning a 150 gallon (568 liters) aquarium is not for a beginner hobbyist, but you probably already knew that.
 It takes time to maintain and set up, ensuring all the inhabitants are healthy and happy.

 150 Gallon Aquarium Dimensions

 Asides from experience, you are going to need a lot of room to house a 150 gallon saltwater fish tank.
-The most common dimensions for a 150 gallon aquarium are 72" long x 18" wide x 28" deep (182 cm x 45 cm x 71 cm).
+The most common dimensions for a 150 gallon aquarium are 72 inches long x 18 inches wide x 28 inches deep (182 cm x 45 cm x 71 cm).

 Below is a graphical summary of the most common tank dimensions for this size tank.

 Additionally, the weight of a 150 gallon tank is 338 lbs (153 kg) when empty and approximately 1,838 lbs (833 kg) when filled with water and decorations.